Mirasys System Services

 The servers also perform VCA, motion detection and send out alarms, should pre-defined criteria for such be fulfilled.

 Servers with DVRServer require two NICs on their hardware: one to communicate with IP camera networks, the other for server-server/server-client communication.
+Devices meant to capture footage from analogue cameras need to connect to IP encoders with the analogue cameras connected to.

 DVRServer listens on TCP port 5009.
 Video, audio and data streams require TCP port 5011 to be open.